mental32/tokio-stage/README.md

 #[tokio::main]
 async fn main() {
-    let (tx, rx) = tokio::sync::mpsc::channel(1);
+    // 1. create the channel same as before let (tx, rx) = tokio::sync::mpsc::channel(1);
-    let rx = Arc::new(Mutex::new(rx));
+    // 2. in order to make the channel "reliable" avoiding closure by dropping we must make ownership shared, and access exclusive. let rx = Arc::new(Mutex::new(rx));

+    // 3. analog to tokio::spawn here. except you spawn with a group and you must provide a function
+    //    `F: Fn() -> Fut + Clone` and `Fut: Future<Output = ()> + 'static + Send` this constructor
+    //    function is the core of what allows tasks to be restartable. first the future itself must
+    //    be recreatable!
     let group = stage::group()
         .spawn(move || {
             let rx = Arc::clone(&rx);